Can Vinegar Kill Ants?

 Can You Use Vinegar as a Long-Term Ant Repellent?

-Unfortunately, vinegar is not a long-term ant repellent.
-It may be easy to use and readily available, but it should be used only for a short time.
 The solution is considered an ant-deterrent and works excellent for in-the-moment remedies only.
 When you find a trail, use vinegar to drive the ants away from the problem areas.

 If your home continuously provides food sources and even water, ants will come back.
 No matter how much vinegar you put on the problem areas, they will not disappear.
 To rid your home of ants, you may need to use other methods or keep your house clean as possible.